aph-nick/Weather.now/README.md

 ## To be Added

 - Current Localisation display
-- Ability to pick past/upcoming days from a calendar
 - Improve UI with simple background Images indicating weather
-- Display Sunset and Sunrise time
+- Display Sunset and Sunrise time + UV Index
 - Based on susnet/sunrise change the theme to light/dark

 ## Pictures